Pauline Frederick (journalist): Professional career

 In 1948, Frederick was the only reporter available to cover a breaking story at the United Nations, and later that year she was selected to cover the first televised political convention, an experience that gained her instant credibility.
-In 1949, after years of struggle, Frederick became the “first women ever to work full-time for a U.S. television Network,” ABC.
+In 1949, after years of struggle, Frederick became the “first woman ever to work full-time for a U.S. television Network,” ABC.
 Also in 1949, she premiered a weekday news program entitled “Pauline Frederick Reports”, and ABC promoted her as the only female commentator broadcasting on-air.

 Frederick would continue to work for ABC, covering the Korean crisis and changes in Eastern Europe among many other important news stories, until 1953 when NBC hired her to cover the United Nations.
 It was in this position that Frederick would become a household name.
 She covered the United Nations for NBC for twenty-one years, reporting daily on the most critical world issues.
 Frederick was the United Nations correspondent on air from early in the morning to late at night through the coup crisis in Democratic Republic of the Congo, the Korean War, Middle East turmoil, the Cuban Missile Crisis and the Vietnam War.
 She was in the middle of every major foreign affairs issue faced by the United States during her tenure as United Nations correspondent.
 Anchorman Chet Huntley commented about her reporting, “She is our dependable right arm in sorting out the legalities, the propaganda, the nationalistic sensitivities and the international nuances which frequent the UN”.

 In 1975, Fredrick retired from NBC, over two years before the network's mandatory retirement age of 70.
 Although undoubtedly a successful and respected journalist at the end of her career with NBC, her salary was similar to those of other women who, by then, had only been working in television news for less than a year.
 She continued her career with National Public Radio for another five years until leaving broadcast journalism for good in 1980.
 When asked to identify her greatest moment at the UN Pauline had some difficulty, explaining that “I’ve been at the United Nations since the beginning, so each one to me was the greatest opportunity, starting with the Korean War, …the Middle East War, the Cuban missile crisis, Suez, Hungary, the Chinese coming into the UN – they’ve all been very exciting.”